amaanmujawar/msml-lifestyle-monitor/lifestyle-web/README.md

 - Data isolation is enforced at the API layer—only the owner, linked coaches, or head coaches can view a dashboard (`/api/athletes` + `/api/metrics`).
 - Dedicated profile screen lets users change their display name, email, or password after re-entering their current password (via `/api/profile`), with uniqueness enforced.
 - Forgot-password flow generates a reset token and logs the email link to the server console in development (via `/api/password/forgot` + `/api/password/reset`).
-- Head coaches can promote/demote members between coach and athlete roles or delete inactive accounts via the `/api/admin` endpoints.
+- Head coaches can promote/demote members between coach and athlete roles, reset passwords (either to `Password` or a coach-defined temporary value), or delete inactive accounts via the `/api/admin` endpoints.
 - Token-based auth middleware that web and mobile clients can share.
 - SQLite database seeded from `database/sql/lifestyle_metrics.sql`, keeping health, activity, and nutrition data versionable.
 - Metric aggregation endpoints powering charts and insight cards.